Strategic Development and Offtake Partnership · Syrian Arab Republic

 Clean translucent quartz grains, consistent with measured iron oxide content of well under one percent.

-Existing industrial infrastructure at the project site: conveyor system, gravity-feed hoppers, and structural framework against desert horizon
+Existing industrial infrastructure at the project site

 SiO₂ purity (best tested sample)